CrossArchitecture/Cross-Tools/README.md

 <img src="./img/Pyrevit_Extension_Manager_Step02.png" >
 </div>

-9. "Cross-Tools is a private repository.
+9. "Cross-Tools" is a private repository.
 Therefore the check box "Git repository is private" has to be checked!
-If you want to get the access token, contact [me](mailto:erich.domme@rwth-aachen.de).
+If you want to get the access token, contact [me](mailto:erich.domme@rwth-aachen.de)!

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step03.png" >
 </div>

-10. In contrast to me, the "Cross-Tools" will not yet be installed in your Revit.
+10. In contrast to me, "Cross-Tools" will not yet be installed in your Revit.
 You should do this by clicking on Install Extension.

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step04.png" >